Perspectives

 We sometimes fall victim to the fallacy that if we all just tried harder, we could get more done.
 But by taking a step back, you can see that sometimes we create friction and gulfs without even noticing.
 These silos start small—for example, a different meeting schedule or communication style.
 Over time, however, they grow and are codified in tools or processes.
 Then, when it starts taking a lot of work to get things done, we wonder what went wrong and ask individuals to work harder.
 This is backward.
 Here are some tips to avoid this:

-Align on strategy and priorities.
+• Align on strategy and priorities.
 Teams often end up tussling over small things, but it all starts with broad alignment over what matters.
 I remember a team I once managed struggling to work with another team.
 We were so far apart that, after one executive meeting, we spent more time disagreeing on what had happened during the meeting than we spent in the meeting itself.
 We realized we weren’t even speaking the same language, much less reaching alignment.

-Break down the barriers.
+• Break down the barriers.
 Teams often have different ways of doing things.
-I once had a head of engineering join our team, and the feedback was that he was not communicating and connecting with his team members.
+I once had a Head of Engineering join our team, and the feedback was that he was not communicating and connecting with his team members.
 I realized that he came from an email-based team, and that, since our team used Workplace instead, he didn’t think to check it and respond.
 Micro-cultures spring up unexpectedly, so building bridges between cultures is critical.

-Create a new concept of “team”.
+• Create a new concept of “team”.
 I have worked at waterfall companies, agile companies, and some in between.
 The waterfall teams have an arm’s-length relationship, but have trouble pivoting when faced with a change in direction or new information.
 Creating a broader concept of what a team is can help teams to respond more quickly and make decisions as necessary.
-A team is not just the people with the same job as you; often it is the people who compliment you and bring different functions and skills to the table.
+A team is not just the people with the same job as you; often it is the people who complement you and bring different functions and skills to the table.

 How to manage the cognitive load in your life